Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 approach for object detection.
 The Haar Cascade Classifier works by detecting features in an image that are characteristic of the object being detected, such as edges, corners, and lines.
 These features are then used to classify the object.
+Haar Cascade Classifiers can be trained to recognize specific objects, such as faces, eyes, and cars, and the code is able to detect and localize these objects within an image.

 The project code uses the Haar Cascade Classifier to detect and recognize different objects within an image.
-The projects trains the classifier to recognize specific objects, such as faces, eyes, and cars, and the code is able to detect and localize these objects within an image.
 The project also implements various pre-processing techniques, such as image resizing and normalization, to improve the accuracy of the object detection.

 ## Client and Server Architecture with Rest framework